hexatester/mineflayer-wiki/Big-Prismarine-projects.md

 also see [https://github.com/orgs/PrismarineJS/projects/9](https://github.com/orgs/PrismarineJS/projects/9)
 also go to [https://github.com/PrismarineJS/mineflayer/issues/974](https://github.com/PrismarineJS/mineflayer/issues/974) to talk about it

+## AI
+* one of the original goal of mineflayer, and still a very interesting usecase today was to make possible a bot that can solve the game, can we do this as part of https://github.com/PrismarineJS/mineflayer/issues/981 ?

 ## optimization
 * protodef can be optimized up to 100x [PrismarineJS/node-minecraft-protocol#711](https://github.com/PrismarineJS/node-minecraft-protocol/issues/711)